All Episodes

 Welcome to the revolution.

-Yeah, we're coming to your city.
+Where we're coming to your city.

-Gonna play our guitars and sing you a country song.
+Going to play our guitars and sing you a contrast.

-More behind-the-scenes information on breaking news and more bold, inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

-If you want to be a part of the program, So Robert F. Kennedy Jr., we announced last night in New York City, by the way, we will have a town hall with him.
+If you want to be a part of the program, so Robert F. Kennedy Jr., we announced last night in New York City, by the way, we will have a town hall with him.

-It was not popular even among Democrats in the country, never mind independents and Republicans.
+He's been polling, I think, at a very respectable 22% against Joe Biden, who is not popular even among Democrats in the country, never mind independents and Republicans.

-And but certainly controversial in some of his views.
+But certainly controversial in some of his views.

 Or are you so offended that you want certain things banned?

-You know, think about the impact of the pre-bunking by the FBI meeting weekly with big tech in the lead up to the 2020 election.
+Think about the impact of the pre-bunking by the FBI meeting weekly with big tech in the lead up to the 2020 election.

 It may be about Hunter Biden.

-Well, that laptop uh story got censored in the weeks leading up to that important election, and um there's no doubt it had an impact.
+Well, that laptop story got censored in the weeks leading up to that important election.

 None at all whatsoever.

-So, anyway, so they're having hearings about this.
+So anyway, so they're having hearings about this.

-They had this hearing with RFK Jr. this morning, and uh he had a great exchange.
+this morning, and he had a great exchange.

 I want to play this for you.

-There's a lot in this opinion, and I just, you know, I have limited time, but I think illustrating some of the actions that the Biden administration took to qu to censor speech is very important.
+There's a lot in this opinion, and I just, you know, I have limited time, but I think illustrating some of the actions that the Biden administration took to censor speech is very important.

-I'm gonna read specifically from the opinion.
+I'm going to read specifically from the opinion.

 Explicit threats are an obvious form of coercion, but not all coercion needs to be explicit.